Alumni Association of Lincoln University, Pennsylvania, Inc.

 2. The duties of the Regional Directors are:

-(a) To be responsible for the development and continued activity of chapters in their areas.
+- a.
+To be responsible for the development and continued activity of chapters in their assigned areas.

-(d) To submit a report to the Executive, Council and Annual meetings of the Association.
+- d.
+To submit a report to the Executive Committee, The Council, and at the meetings of the AALU-PA.

 The Chaplain shall recite or lead invocations and benedictions at the opening and closing of meetings or other services.

-The Historian shall prepare a narrative account of the Association’s activities during his/her term in office, which, when approved by the Association, shall become a permanent part of the Association’s official history.
+The Historian shall prepare a narrative account of the AALU-PA’s activities during his/her term in office, which, when approved by the AALU-PA, shall become a permanent part of the AALU-PA’s official history.

 CHAPTER V – COMMITTEES